Hyuain/hais-notebook/source/_posts/Rust.md

 Because in Rust  `drop` method is called to clean up memory.

-To prevent the same memory being clean up twice, which can cause memory safety issues, `s1` is nolonger accessible after ownership transferred.
+**To prevent the same memory being clean up twice**, which can cause memory safety issues, `s1` is nolonger accessible after ownership transferred.

 This way, memory of `s1` is not considered in cleaning up.